Wear Your Socks: My Advice on Labor and Delivery

 In my experience, it is best not to have a plan.
 Any book, video or class will tell you to HAVE A BIRTH PLAN.
 Write down what you do and don’t want.
 Make copies, memorize it, print it on edible paper and eat it with the placenta after birth….

-I was going to have a birth plan for Miles, but my water broke at Macy’s five weeks before his due date.
+I was going to have a birth plan for my oldest, but my water broke at Macy’s five weeks before his due date.
 I didn’t even have a crib or a car seat, let alone a birth plan.

 And that seemed to be what kept me from totally freaking out.